entrepreneur-interet-general/mkinx/mkinx/How_To_Use_Mkinx.md

                         [build] list of projects to build -s [SERVE_PORT], --serve_port [SERVE_PORT]
-                        [serve] the server's port, defaults to 8443
+                        [serve] the server's port, defaults to 8443 --offline             [build, serve] Whether references to external APIs should be deleted from html files + load material icons locally
 ```

 `mkinx build` does 3 things: